 Terrain:Rough mountain terrain

 Route:** Please note that the summit of Cuilcagh Mountain is currently closed due to health and safety concerns.
 A new route that takes in the summit is being designed.
-The route is closed in a clockwise direction from the parking area for Cuilcagh Mountain Park (H121335), to the juction of the route with the path from Gortalughany Viewpoint (H158309), until further notice **
+The route is closed in an anti-clockwise direction from the parking area for Cuilcagh Mountain Park (H121335), to the junction of the route with the path from Gortalughany Viewpoint (H158309), until further notice **

 From the start at the Forest Service car park follow a path out onto the main tarred avenue leading to Florence Court House.
 Cross the avenue and follow waymarkers along a path.
 Go through several junctions and then continue alongside and occasionally over a number of small streams through Cottage Wood and Florence Court Forest.
 Turn right onto a road and pass Glen Wood Forest Nature Reserve before reaching a junction.
 Turn left and walk uphill around a number of sweeping bends.
 Follow a waymark off the road to the left and onto a hard-surfaced lane, which leads through Cove Forest.
 A short, uneven section heralds the end of the forest and open ground, just over an hour from the start.